HenriqueCastros/COVID19-Analysis/HousingSales/README.md

 > Some of the data viz built in with the python code.

 ### Features to be developed
-This project is still in development, there are upcoming updates still to be released.
-Following are the tasks I plan to implent:
+This project is complete.
+The tasks implemented were:

 - [x] Data exploration with Python.
 - [x] Data cleaning with Python.